Magendra-ssn/30-day-challenge/README.md

 day 20 - Altered and selected specific data from databases using python and mysql :)

 day 21 - Worked with map,filter and zip functions on lists and tuples

+day 22 -
+	Read a jpeg image and print the image file
+	Merged two pdf files using python script
+	Scraped a website and store the data into DB.
+	Wrote queries to filter the data in db
+  Converted images to pdf
+  sent emails using python